Partner with us as an academic institution

 Tailored academic partnership solutions

-Kiron offers academic institutions a number of ways to become partners.
-The type of collaboration varies based on the location of the institution in question, i.e. whether or not the institution is located in a focus country (in Germany and Jordan).
+Kiron offers higher education institutions a number of ways to become partners.
+The type of collaboration varies based on the location of the institution in question, i.e. whether or not the institution is located in a focus country (in Germany, Jordan and Lebanon).
 Focus countries are those which Kiron has identified as being “in need” and where it is working to create strong partnerships with academic institutions to facilitate the transfer of students to partner universities.

 Why collaborate with Kiron?

-Partner universities choose to collaborate with Kiron for four main reasons:
+Partner universities choose to collaborate with Kiron for three main reasons:

 - Benefiting from high-quality standards.
 Through partnerships with Massive Open Online Course (MOOC) providers, Kiron combines high-quality online courses into a coherent curriculum, whose modules match those of the respective partner university.
 During the matching process, particular attention is given to learning outcomes to assure that the selected courses not only match in terms of quality, but also in terms of content and outcome.
 Through this process, Kiron ensures standards that meet the recommendations of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany and Accreditation Council in Germany, as well as of the EHEA Tools (EQF, ESG 2015, ECTS User’s Guide) and Lisbon Recognition Convention.
 Kiron’s quality assurance team is also responsible for ensuring that the selected courses meet the demanding criteria of our partner universities.